 CEIP helps address the upfront cost barriers associated with energy efficiency and renewable upgrades.
 Residential property owners, can access flexible financing from the Town of Canmore to pay for eligible upgrades that increase energy efficiency or generate renewable energy, making spaces healthier and more comfortable.
 Commercial properties may be added to the program in subsequent years.

 Local participation in the program is enabled through the Town of Canmore’s Clean Energy Improvement Tax Bylaw (adopted December 4, 2020).
 The Bylaw allows the Town to offer financing for eligible upgrades and recover costs by levying a Clean Energy Improvement Charge on the property where upgrades are installed.
 Participation in the program is voluntary for property owners.
-The Town of Canmore hopes to launch CEIP toward the end of 2021.
+The Town of Canmore hopes to launch CEIP in 2022.

 What makes CEIP different from all other financing options available in the market is the Clean Energy Improvement Charge is tied to the property and not the property owner.
 If the property is sold, the new owner assumes responsibility for repayment, while also enjoying the benefits of the upgrade(s).